1coderookie/KobraGoNeoInsights/docs/calibration.md

 ---

 ### Tram The X-Axis Gantry
-Tramming the x-axis gantry (often referred to and named as 'leveling' the gantry, but 'leveling' is actually the wrong term for this) is a really important step as well as it will ensure that the x-axis gantry either is parallel to the bed (when using the rigid stock spacers) or to the baseframe (when using adjustable spacers).
+Tramming the x-axis gantry (often referred to and named as 'leveling' the gantry, but 'leveling' is actually the wrong term for this as it's a tramming you're doing) is a really important step as well as it will ensure that the x-axis gantry either is parallel to the bed (when using the rigid stock spacers) or to the baseframe (when using adjustable spacers).

 See the section [Tramming The X-Axis Gantry](hardware/axes.md#tramming-the-x-axis-gantry) in the belonging hardware chapter for further information and instructions about how to do so.